msaraiva/docker-busybox/README.md

-# Minimum busybox image for Erlang/Elixir apps
+# A busybox image for Erlang/Elixir apps

-This Dockerfile adds the following dependencies:
+The image is 5.404 MB large and includes the following dependencies:

 - libgcc
 - libc